Travel outside of your comfort zone

 The combination of new neurological connections, and the embrace of the unexpected, is the perfect recipe for creativity.
 In this way, travel helps us to cultivate creative thinking.
 We learn the new habits of discovery, open-mindedness and receptiveness.
 Moreover, when we let go of our control over the flow of the day, we venture into more intuitive and instinctive mind patterns, and this is precisely from where creativity flourishes.

 Yoga and travel: the perfect balance of revitalisation

 As much as moving out of your comfort zone cultivates positive change and personal growth, if we consistently push ourselves to do things we find hard with harshness, this can be detrimental and harmful.
 It’s also worth considering that many people who have consistently high stress levels, or entrenched anxiety disorders, have cultivated the mind-habit pattern of pushing themselves too far.
 Over time one loses their ability to gauge what is healthy pressure and what is harmful stress.

-Indeed, the wisdom on challenging yourself to try things out of your comfort zone is that you should maintain self-aware.
+Indeed, the wisdom on challenging yourself to try things out of your comfort zone is that you should maintain self-awareness.
 You should embrace newness within reason and not completely extend yourself, or forcing yourself to do something that doesn’t serve you, or is harmful to others.